 If you don't have the down payment, don't want to manage tenants, or don't want to do any maintenance work, consider owning real estate through Fundrise, the leading real estate crowdfunding platform today.

-Signing up is free and they have geographic real estate investment trusts and individual commercial properties around the country where you can invest as little as $1,000.
+Signing up is free and they have geographic real estate investment trusts and individual commercial properties around the country where you can invest as little as $10.
+That's right, Fundrise has democratized access to quality private real estate residential and industrial deals.

-I have personally invested in 17 commercial real estate projects around the country to diversify my concentrated real estate holdings in the San Francisco Bay Area.
-It is really nice to earn passive income.
+I have personally invested $954,000 in 17 commercial real estate projects around the country to diversify my concentrated real estate holdings in the San Francisco Bay Area.
+It is really nice to earn passive income so I can focus on my family.

 If you rent for life, you are going to look back 30 years from now with regret.
 Your kids will also likely hate you for not buying so long ago.
 If you don't want to build wealth for yourself, built wealth for your children.